Afaiik/BeyondNet.Samples.MusicStore/README.md

 # Bounded Context
 - MusicStore: Full NET Stack for FrontEnd/Backend applying microservices concepts.
 It will be the front end experience for subscribers.
-- BackOffice: Full JS Stack for FrontEnd/BackEnd applying microservices concepts.
-It will be the backoffice operative experience for employees.